mr-seawolf/CiscoConfigParser/README.md

 Very little exception catching :)

-WARNING-You MUST have values for all values in the confi.ini (even if they are gibberish) WARNING-The file needs to be Cisco formatted.
+WARNING-You MUST have values for all values in the confi.ini (even if they are gibberish)<br />
+WARNING-The file needs to be Cisco formatted.
 Extra blank lines can be an issue.
 Some config backup programs add extra lines to the beginning or end of the file.
-Haven't gotten around to accounting for those issues.
+Haven't gotten around to accounting for those issues.<br />

 Required configuration file in same location as main.py = conf.ini
 ```